Over the years as an art educator, I've continually stressed to families the importance of providing an art space for their budding young artists.

-In my home, I had this odd little nook in our family room that I felt made sense for my daughter’s art space.
+In my home, I have this laundry area, which is an odd little extension of our family room.
+Not the most glamorous spot, but I felt it made sense for my daughter's art space.
 She is an extrovert, so I knew she would prefer to work in the midst of home life, rather than alone in her room.
-I’m an introvert and would prefer my art space to be on a different planet!
+I'm an introvert and would prefer my art space to be on a different planet!
 (I dream of owning a home with one of those detached garages that I could turn into a private studio!)

-As you can see, this is not a huge space, just a corner really.
-I did have the bonus of flooring, rather than carpet, and some natural light, because this space is near a glass door.
+As you can see, this is not a huge space, just a piece of a galley-shaped room.
+I did have the bonus of flooring, rather than carpet, and some natural light, because this space is near a glass door and window.